akapaj/akapaj.github.io/content/publication/hilton-fixation-related-2024/index.md

   seen on a map is facilitated by more realistic map display, while low-level perceptual processing of landmarks and recall of associated information are unaffected by map visualization style.

+# Summary.
+An optional shortened abstract.
+summary: The findings indicate that the cognitive matching process between landmarks seen in the environment and those previously seen on a map is facilitated by more realistic map display, while low-level perceptual processing of landmarks and recall of associated information are unaffected by map visualization style.

 tags:
 - Spatial navigation
 - Navigation assistance